ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

 dbt has 2 main components: dbt Core and dbt Cloud with the following characteristics:

-**dbt Core** - open-source project that allows the data transformation
-- Builds and runs a dbt project (.sql and .yaml files).
-- Includes SQL compilation logic, macros and database adapters.
-- Includes a CLI interface to run dbt commands locally.
-- Open-source and free to use.

 **dbt Cloud** - SaaS application to develop and manage dbt projects
 - Web-based IDE to develop, run and test a dbt project.